mdgriffith/elm-prefab/guides/GlobalData.md

-# Sharing Data and Globally Available Resources
+# Global Data using Resources

 Once you have the standard setup of a global `App` and as many `Pages` as you'd like, you'll probably run into situations where you have some global data that you'd like to share.